Custom properties

 }

-}The indexer is registered with the IOC container for the IPropertySoftLinkIndexer interface, which implements the generic IPropertySoftLinkIndexer<T> interface where the generic argument is the PropertyValueType for the property implementation.
+}The indexer registers with the IOC container for the IPropertySoftLinkIndexer interface.
+It implements the generic IPropertySoftLinkIndexer<T> interface where the generic argument is the PropertyValueType for the property implementation.